FEVE™ - Full Evaporative Vacuum Extraction

 • null

-Dynamic transfer at 25-40 °C at a vacuum of 0.3 to 10 psia depending on the solvent or matrix to be eliminated, using the evolving matrix to sweep the compounds of interest onto the sorbent while the matrix passes through unretained.
+Matrix evaporation at 25-40 °C using a 0.3-10 psia vacuum depending on the solvent or matrix to be eliminated.
+The evolving matrix sweeps compounds of interest onto the sorbent while the matrix passes through unretained.

 • null